Davidlequnchen/Awesome-AM-process-monitoring-control/README.md

 - **Table Format**: Use the same table structure: Title (with link to paper), Code (link if available), Dataset (link if available), Process type, Tags, and Year.
 Indicate *N/A* if code or data are not available.
 - **Tags**: Use descriptive tags in backticks like `` `ExplainableML` ``.
 Aim for 2-4 tags that capture the work's key aspects, focusing on methods, algorithms, or specific techniques rather than general categories already covered by the section.
 - **Style**: Keep descriptions concise.
 You can add a short note below a table if needed to explain context or significance (as done above).
 Use present tense and clear language.
-- **Attribution**: Include the first author's last name or an obvious short reference in the Title field for clarity.
-If the paper is open access, you can note that in tags or the title (e.g., via journal or a 🔓 emoji).

-By contributing, you agree to abide by the repo's [Code of Conduct](CODE_OF_CONDUCT.md) and ensure information is accurate.
-Let's build a comprehensive knowledge base for the AM community! 🤖🔥

-## 📜 License

-All content in this repository is released under the [MIT License](LICENSE), and the respective papers are copyright their publishers/authors.
-This list is for educational and research purposes, inspired by open-source community efforts.

 <hr>